JohanLarsson/TestBenchmarks/README.md

 # TestBenchmarks
 Comparing NUnit &amp; xunit.

-Using the Resharper runner & 10 000 tests:
+Using the Resharper runner with 10 000 tests:

 NUnit: